-The Chandler, Arizona corporate headquarters lease is for 18,815 square feet of office and laboratory space.
-The prior lease for the Chandler, Arizona corporate headquarters facility expired in January 2022, upon which a new lease was entered into, with an initial term that ends on January 31, 2029, and an option to renew the lease through January 31, 2034.
-The Austin, Texas lease is for 6,171 square feet of space for our design facility.
-The prior lease for the Austin, Texas facility expired in January 2022, upon which a new lease was entered into with an initial term that ends on April 15, 2027, and an option to renew the lease through April 15, 2030.
-The Chandler, Arizona manufacturing operations lease is for 11,496 square feet of fabrication, lab, and office space.
-The prior Chandler, Arizona manufacturing operations lease was initially set to expire in January 2023 but was renewed and amended in 2022 to extend the lease through January 2028.
+The Chandler, Arizona corporate headquarters lease is for 18,815 square feet of office and laboratory space, with an initial term that ends on January 31, 2029, and an option to renew the lease through January 31, 2034.
+The Austin, Texas lease is for 6,171 square feet of space for our design facility, with an initial term that ends on April 15, 2027, and an option to renew the lease through April 15, 2030.
+The Chandler, Arizona manufacturing operations lease is for 11,496 square feet of fabrication, lab, and office space and expires in January 2028.